-As for a public offering to the EEA AIFM to nonqualified investors, beside the manager's licence, the notification and the registration with the CNB, it is necessary that (i) the EEA AIF is comparable with a local special fund (i.e. non-UCITS), while the CNB decides in this matter upon an application submitted by the manager, as well as (ii) an establishment of the relevant contact point in the Czech Republic.
+As for a public offering to the EEA AIFM to nonqualified investors, beside the manager's licence, the notification and the registration with the CNB, it is necessary (i) that the EEA AIF is comparable with a local special fund (i.e. non UCITS), while the CNB decides in this matter upon an application submitted by the manager, as well as (ii) to ensure provision of information to investors, service for investors and public administration including operation of a contact point.
+However, these activities may be carried out electronically or by other means allowing remote access.

-2. AIFMs
+2. Non-EEA AIFMs

-AIFMs based in Non-EEA jurisdictions wishing to manage or distribute units of the EEA AIF in the Czech Republic will be required to apply for permission by the CNB.
+AIFMs based in Non EEA jurisdictions wishing to manage or distribute units of the EEA AIF in the Czech Republic will be required to apply for permission by the CNB.
 Moreover, the EEA AIF other than Czech based AIF needs to be registered with the CNB before the third country AIFMs may start to offer investments in the AIF.